Operation Opera: Assessment

 Israel claims that the attack impeded Iraq's nuclear ambitions by at least ten years.
 In an interview in 2005, Bill Clinton expressed support for the attack: "everybody talks about what the Israelis did at Osiraq, in 1981, which, I think, in retrospect, was a really good thing.
 You know, it kept Saddam from developing nuclear power."
 Louis René Beres wrote in 1995 that "[h]ad it not been for the brilliant raid at Osiraq, Saddam's forces might have been equipped with atomic warheads in 1991."

 In 2010, squad leader Ze'ev Raz said of the operation: "There was no doubt in the mind of the decision makers that we couldn't take a chance.
 We knew that the Iraqis could do exactly what we did in Dimona."

 As early as the autumn of 1981, Kenneth Waltz discussed the fallout from the strike:

 In striking Iraq, Israel showed that a preventive strike can be made, something that was not in doubt.
 Israel's act and its consequences however, make clear that the likelihood of useful accomplishment is low.
 Israel's strike increased the determination of Arabs to produce nuclear weapons.
 Arab states that may attempt to do so will now be all the more secretive and circumspect.
 Israel's strike, far from foreclosing Iraq's nuclear future, gained her the support of some other Arab states in pursuing it.
 And despite Prime Minister Begin's vow to strike as often as need be, the risks in doing so would rise with each occasion.

+In 1991, David Ivry, who had been the commander of the Israeli Air Force at the time of the raid, received a photograph of the destroyed reactor from US Defense Secretary Dick Cheney with the message "For Gen. David Ivry, with thanks and appreciation for the outstanding job he did on the Iraqi nuclear program in 1981 -- which made our job much easier in Desert Storm."

 Charles R. H. Tripp, in an interview for the 25th anniversary of the attack, described the bombing of Osirak as a variation of Israeli military doctrine beginning with the premiership of David Ben-Gurion, "advocating devastating pre-emptive strikes on Arab enemies."
 Tripp asserted, "the Osirak attack is an illegal way to behave—Resolution 487 established that—but it is an understandable way to behave if you are the Israeli military-security establishment."

 Following the U.S.-led invasion of Iraq in 2003, American forces captured a number of documents detailing conversations that Saddam Hussein had with his inner sanctum.
 In a 1982 conversation Hussein stated that, "Once Iraq walks out victorious [over Iran], there will not be any Israel."
 Of Israel's anti-Iraqi endeavors, Saddam noted, "Technically, they [the Israelis] are right in all of their attempts to harm Iraq."